Joint Learning of Localized Representations from Medical Images and Reports: Introduction and Motivation

-Instead of using these reports to generate classification labels, the reports can be utilized directly in the pre-training method, as was first proposed in the ConVIRT method~\cite{ConVIRT}.
-Here, the semantic information contained in the reports is used as weak supervision to pre-train image models that are then fine-tuned on labeled downstream tasks, where results can be improved or the number of labeled samples can be reduced.
-We argue that while this approach is quite promising it is not designed for localized downstream tasks.
-For example, ConVIRT~\cite{ConVIRT} only works on per-sample image representations and does not explicitly provide more localized representations that might be beneficial for localized tasks like semantic segmentation and object detection.
-In this work, we therefore study how pre-training methods perform on localized tasks and develop a novel pre-training method designed for localized tasks.

-Our contributions are as follows: \begin{itemize} \item We propose a local contrastive loss allowing to align local representations of sentences or image regions while encouraging spatial smoothness and sensitivity. \item We split each report into sentences and each image into regions (i.e.\ patches), compute representations for sentences and regions and align them using an attention mechanism and our proposed local contrastive loss. \item We compute global (i.e.\ per-image and per-report) representations using attention-pooling on the region and sentence representations, and then use a global contrastive loss to align them. \item We propose \emph{\textbf{Lo}calized representation learning from \textbf{V}ision and \textbf{T}ext (LoVT)}, a pre-training method that extends ConVIRT~\cite{ConVIRT} using our proposed ideas and outperforms it on most localized downstream tasks. \item We propose a downstream evaluation framework with 18 localized tasks on chest X-rays, including object detection and semantic segmentation on five public datasets.
-To our best knowledge this is the first localized evaluation framework for pre-training methods in medical imaging and allows to compare the performance of pre-training methods on localized tasks with medical data, specifically chest X-rays.\footnote{Note that we do only contribute the selection of these datasets and the definition of tasks on them while we do not contribute any new datasets or ground truth labels.} \item We conduct a comparative study of pre-training methods trained on MIMIC-CXR~\cite{MIMIC-CXR-2,MIMIC-CXR,MIMIC-CXR-JPG,PhysioNet} and evaluated on our framework in more than 1200 evaluation runs.
-We found that while image-only self-supervised methods like BYOL~\cite{BYOL} provide a strong baseline and outperform in-domain transfer from CheXpert~\cite{chexpert} classification, self-supervised methods with paired text outperform image-only methods on most tasks and require 30\% of the pre-training samples to achieve similar results on many tasks.
-Our method LoVT proves as the most successful method. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose a local contrastive loss allowing to align local representations of sentences or image regions while encouraging spatial smoothness and sensitivity. \item We split each report into sentences and each image into regions (i.e. patches), compute representations for sentences and regions and align them using an attention mechanism and our proposed local contrastive loss. \item We compute global (i.e. per-image and per-report) representations using attention-pooling on the region and sentence representations, and then use a global contrastive loss to align them. \item We propose \emph{\textbf{Lo}calized representation learning from \textbf{V}ision and \textbf{T}ext (LoVT)}, a pre-training method that extends ConVIRT\cite{ConVIRT} using our proposed ideas and outperforms it on most localized downstream tasks. \item We evaluate our method trained using MIMIC-CXR\cite{MIMIC-CXR-2,MIMIC-CXR,MIMIC-CXR-JPG,PhysioNet} on a downstream evaluation framework\cite{eval} with 18 localized tasks on chest X-rays, including object detection and semantic segmentation on five public datasets.
+We compare it with several self- and text-supervised methods and with transfer from classification in more than 1400 evaluation runs.
+Our method LoVT proves as the most successful method outperforming all other methods on 10 out of 18 tasks. \end{itemize}